NightWolfz2/CTRLALTDELETE/README.md

 - Create Login page and security
 - "Mark Complete" button functionality
 - Connect employee database with tasks database

+### Key Milestones in CSC 191:
+- [x] Backend-end functionality to pages
+- [x] Profile/User database
+- [x] Account Creation and Login
+- [x] Email verification for account creation and change/reset password
+- [x] Admin privledges
+- [x] Users page for list of users to assign and deassign admins
+- [x] Linked Profile with Tasks
+- [x] Added a "Completed" button on Overview page that sends to History Page
+- [x] Added a "Deleted" button on History page that sends to History Page
+- [x] Tasks on Calendar page with editing functionality
+- [x] Fully functional web pages

 # Credits